aaaaabiang/Listenary/README.md

 ## Sample RSS Feeds

-Use the following sample links to test podcast loading and transcription:
+Feel free to use the following sample links to test podcast loading and transcription:

 Example RSS feeds: